Learning a foreign language: smashing idea!

 Of course, learning to speak the language of Dante Alighieri is a bit more involved than gnawing on osso bucco or twirling pasta, but there is some merit to that claim.

-If you wish to learn Italian, you should immerse yourself into the culture: listen to the music, watch the movies, eat the food and talk to the people.
+If you wish to learn Italian, you should immerse yourself into the culture: listen to music, watch the movies, eat the food and talk to the people.

 That last, in particular, is a critical step in the language learning process.

-Once you have built up a bit of vocabulary, learned a few verb tenses and have practiced word order, you should set about discovering the music of the language – its rhythm and flow.
+Once you have built up a bit of vocabulary, learned a few verb tenses and have practised word order, you should set about discovering the music of the language – its rhythm and flow.